-The characteristics of the three study populations are detailed below.
+The characteristics of the three study populations are detailed in the following paragraphs.

 Student Population.
 Existing ECGs collected as part of the preparticipation physical exam for incoming college students were collected for study; 2088 digital ECGs were recorded.
-The average student age was 18.7 ± 2.3 years and the population was 41% male.
+The average student age was 18.7±2.3 years and the population was 41% male.